 Do you have a financial hardship condition?

 Many consumers in California get buried in debt because of a loss of income, medical issues, or divorce.
-Especially since COVID-19 plagued our country, many consumers who could pay their bills before COVID-19 now have a financial hardship and can’t afford it.
+Especially since COVID-19 plagued our country, many consumers who could pay their bills before COVID-19 now have a financial hardship and can’t afford it today.

 - Not enough income

 A Debt Settlement program is not a “magic wand that can eliminate your debt.”
-However, suppose you’re feeling financially overwhelmed due to a hardship circumstance, and you’re looking for an alternative to filing for bankruptcy in CALIFORNIA.
-In that case, a debt negotiation program can provide you an honest and ethical debt relief alternative.
+However, a debt negotiation program can provide you an honest and ethical debt relief alternative to bankruptcy.

 California Debt Settlement Plans Require Your Full Commitment